kaittli/DH110-22F/assignment07/README.md

 <img src="OwnGoals7.png" height="600">

 ## Other Additional Revisions
-I implemented all of the changes that I mentioned would do above in both cognitive walkthroughs along with a few minor fixes.
+I implemented all of the changes that I mentioned would do above for each finding in both cognitive walkthroughs along with a few minor fixes.
 I made the “Event Database” and “Signed Up Events” elements to be the same width as a user had also commented that it was confusing that they were of different widths.
 I also altered the scroll bar and extended it as since the bar only took up half of the scrollbar, it was giving the user an indication that there was even more to be scrolled down.
 However, there were not enough “In Progress” tasks to give that effect.
 Thus, I made the scroll take up the entirety of the scroll bar—the scroll itself will decrease in size/be responsive to new entries in the “In Progress” section.

+## Prototype, 1st Iteration
-Link to my interactive prototype, first iteration [here.](https://www.figma.com/proto/9dtRHXEObBjDwFgdwTQRGm/Hifi-prototype?node-id=159%3A778&scaling=scale-down&page-id=156%3A283&starting-point-node-id=159%3A778)
+Link to my interactive prototype, 1st iteration [here.](https://www.figma.com/proto/9dtRHXEObBjDwFgdwTQRGm/Hifi-prototype?node-id=159%3A778&scaling=scale-down&page-id=156%3A283&starting-point-node-id=159%3A778)

 ## Usability Testing
-The usability tests overall went smoothly with a few small disruptions such as a phone call, needing to turn on the light, etc.
+The usability tests overall went smoothly with a few small disruptions such as a phone call, needing to turn on the light, etc. The users flew through the tasks fairly quickly.
+I found that for task 1, most of the users did not bother looking/reading the actual lifestyle changes, which factored into my decision of moving the “Set a Goal” button further down the page as I mention below.
 I conducted the usability tests with three different users over Zoom.
-They interacted with the first iteration of my prototype—the version after the cognitive walkthrough.
+They interacted with the first iteration of my prototype—the version after the cognitive walkthroughs.
 View the tests below. *Access only given to UCLA email addresses*

 Access [Usability testing 1](https://drive.google.com/file/d/1Z4TAfy9_9tlqN0K1Btp4L9ooQrYVo59R/view?usp=sharing)